sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 ## An Aside: How to Spend Money Effectively

 This post is focused on where to keep your money to maintain long-term liquidity.
-It is worth mentioning, however, that there's another side to personal finance: how to spend your money most effectively.
+It is worth mentioning, however, that there's another side to personal finance: how to spend your money effectively.
 Spending with cash or a debit card isn't always the right way to go.
 *Cash-back credit cards* like
 [Capital One Savor](https://www.capitalone.com/credit-cards/savor-dining-rewards/) will actually